HouQiming/jacy/readme.md

 ## To build

-On Windows, just run 2.bat for a debug build, 1.bat for a release build.
+On Windows, run:

+	bootstrap.bat

-With a Windows build in place, build the compiler for other platforms using:
+With a Windows debug build in place, build the compiler for other platforms using:

 	2 --arch=something --build=release main.jc